grame-cncm/faustide/README.md

 The editor engine is based on [Monaco Editor](https://microsoft.github.io/monaco-editor/).
 It provides _syntax highlighting_, _auto completion_, _code hinting_ and direct access to the _online documentation_.
 The documentation command (Ctrl-D) uses the function name at the cursor position to locate the relevant information.

 #### Project Files
 Several DSP files can be added in the top-left *Project Files* section and edited independently.
-Any non standard library, like a *foo.lib* file, can simply be added by drag/drop, then used in the DP code with `import("foo.lib");`.
+Any non standard library, like a *foo.lib* file, can simply be added by drag/drop, then used in the DSP code with `import("foo.lib");`.
 DSP files or libraries can also be loaded or saved with the *Upload* and *Save As* buttons in the left column.

 #### Auto-Compiling